The Best third-party Start menus for Windows

 For Windows 7, 8, 8.1 and 10.
 One of the original free Start Menu alternatives, Classic Shell does it all.
 You can choose a menu style, change skins and customize icons and links.

 Edit: Official development of Classic Shell has stopped.
-See my blog post: Classic Shell for Windows 10 goes open source.
+See our post: Classic Shell for Windows 10 goes open source.

 Start Menu X

-For Windows XP, 7, 8, 8.1 and 10, Start Menu X is a customizable start menu which you can drag to resize.
+For Windows 8, 8.1 and 10, Start Menu X is a customizable start menu which you can drag to resize.
 This menu makes it easy to find folders, files, and apps.

 Start Menu 8

-For Windows XP, Vista, 7, 8 and 10, Start Menu 8 gives you a clean and classic Start menu look.
-There are 3 main menu style options, plenty of customization options including transparency, and it's free.
+For Windows 8 and 10, Start Menu 8 gives you a clean and classic Start menu look.
+There are 3 main menu style options, plenty of customization options including transparency, and it’s free.

-For Windows XP, 7 and 8.
+For Windows 8.
 Pokki is a little bit different in that it offers a modern style menu but has access to hundreds of free apps.

-The Windows 10 Start menu is fine for me, but if you pine for the past, you can install these Windows Start menus (I recommend one at a time) knowing that if you don't like them, you can simply uninstall them and the Windows 10 Start Menu will appear and work normally.
+The Windows 10 Start menu is mostly fine for me, but if you pine for the past, you can install these Windows Start menus (not Pokki on Windows 10) knowing that if you don’t like them, you can uninstall them, and the Windows 10 Start Menu will appear and work normally.